On the affine invariant of simple hypersemitoric systems: Affine invariant for pleats

 \subsection{Definition of the affine invariant}

 The aim is to associate to $(M,\omega,F)$ an affine invariant.
 First let us fix some notation.
 Let $\gamma(t)=(x_t,y_t)$, $t\in [0,1]$, be the curve of singular values such that $\gamma(0)$ and $\gamma(1)$ are the parabolic values and $\gamma(t), \ t\in ]0,1[$ is a hyperbolic-regular value.
 Let $l_1$ and $l_2$ be the curves of elliptic-regular values that intersect transversely.
 Recall that the preimage of a regular value $F^{-1}(c)$ for $c\in F(M)\backslash P$ is a torus, the preimage of $c\in \gamma(]0,1[])$ is a bitorus, and the preimage of $c$ in the interior of $P$ is the disjoint union of two tori $T^{+}(c)\cup T^{-}(c)$, see Figure \ref{p.pleat}.
 We notice that at $l_1$ the torus $T^{-}(c)$ degenerates to a circle and then vanishes while the torus $T^{+}(c)$ continues.
 The reverse situation happens when crossing $l_2$.
-Furthermore note that the swallowtail does not generate monodromy in the sense of Section \ref{s.monodromy}, since the set of regular values is simply connected.
-However there is the phenomenon of bidromy, see Efstathiou $\&$ Sugny \cite{efstathiou2010integrable}.
+Furthermore, note that the swallowtail does not generate monodromy in the sense of Section \ref{s.monodromy}, since the set of regular values is simply connected.